ibbles/LearningUnreal/Scriptable Tools Mode.md

 Contains [[Blueprint Variable]]s that should be filled in.
 May need to enable [[My Blueprint Panel]] > top-right gear > Show Inherited Variables.
 These can also be set from [[Class Defaults]] > [[Details Panel]] > Scriptable Tool Settings.
-- Tool Name: The name that will be shown in the Tools panel of the Scriptable Tools [[Editor Mode]].
+- Tool Name: The name that will be shown in the Tool Palette panel of the Scriptable Tools [[Editor Mode]].
 - Long Name:
-- Category: The category that the tool will show up in in the Tools panel.
+- Category: The category that the tool will show up in in the Tool Palette panel.
 - Tooltip:
 - Visible In Editor:
 - Shutdown Type: Whether the tool should show the Complete button or the Accept / Cancel pair of buttons.